go-vikunja/vikunja/docs/content/doc/setup/config.md

 Most config variables are nested under some "higher-level" key.
 For example, the `interface` config variable is a child of the `service` key.

-The docs below aim to reflect that leveling, but please also have a lookt at [the default config](https://code.vikunja.io/api/src/branch/main/config.yml.sample) file to better grasp how the nesting looks like.
+The docs below aim to reflect that leveling, but please also have a look at [the default config](https://code.vikunja.io/api/src/branch/main/config.yml.sample) file to better grasp how the nesting looks like.

 <!-- Generated config will be injected here -->